 A Pizza Wheel

-Why I love it: A regular knife does a poor job of cutting pizza, especially large, cheesy New York–style or pan pizzas.
+A regular knife does a poor job of cutting pizza, especially large, cheesy New York–style or pan pizzas.
 A large mezzaluna-style cutter does a better job, but even I find it hard to store them.
 A rolling pizza wheel zips through crust, cheese, and toppings, and can be thrown into a drawer for easy storage. —Kenji Lopez-Alt, culinary consultant

 A Waiter's Corkscrew

 This might be the only unitasker that I not only own, but in fact own multiple copies of.
 Adri and I have a drawer section full of corkscrews.
 Why?
-How much time have you wasted seeking out the one communal corkscrew at a party or barbecue?
+Well, how much time have you wasted seeking out the one communal corkscrew at a party or barbecue?
 That's why. —Kenji Lopez-Alt, culinary consultant

 A Porcelain or Ceramic Ginger Grater